Dino Toppmöller: Eintracht Frankfurt

 On 12 June 2023, Toppmöller was appointed as manager of Bundesliga club Eintracht Frankfurt.
 On 15 May 2025, Toppmöller extended his contract with Eintracht Frankfurt until June 2028.
 In the 2024–25 season, Frankfurt secured third place in the league, earning qualification for the UEFA Champions League.

+He parted ways with the club on 18 January 2026.

+Lens

+On 16 June 2026, Toppmöller signed with Ligue 1 side Lens.
+He won a trophy in his first official match in charge of the club, guiding Lens to a 1–0 victory over Paris Saint-Germain in the 2026 Trophée des Champions.
+On 15 September 2026, Lens announced Toppmöller had left the club by mutual consent, with a record of three wins, one draw and two losses.

 Personal life

 He is the son of Klaus Toppmöller.
 He was named after Dino Zoff.